Top 10 places to grab a bite before a West-End show

 20 Earlham Street, WC2H 9LG; closest rail station at Charing Cross

-This bar/café/all day eatery in Seven Dials is an ideal destination for short pit stops or long laidback lunches.
-Near a number of theatres and Tube stations, keep this one in mind for convening pre or post performance.
-If looking for an expressly tasty perk, order Boki’s signature coffee negroni.
-It’s delicious.
+This bar/café/all-day eatery in Seven Dials is ideal for short pit stops or long laid-back lunches.
+If you're looking for an afternoon tipple, order Boki’s signature coffee negroni - it’s delicious.

 Read more at www.bokisevendials.com.